 This very expensive, labor intensive approach has not been shown to be effective in the field.
-Caribou numbers continue to decline rapidly.
-Canadian predator control programs continue to eat up a large percentage of the wildlife management budget.
-Wildlife managers, on both sides of the border, know full well the devastating effects predators, particularly wolves, can have on a static non-migratory ungulate herd.
+Meanwhile, caribou numbers continue to decline rapidly and Canadian predator control programs continue to eat up a large percentage of the wildlife management budget.
+Wildlife managers, on both sides of the border, aren’t stupid.
+They know full well the devastating effects predators, particularly wolves, can have on a static non-migratory ungulate herd.

 Gray wolves coming across the U.S. border into the Cascade and Selkirk mountain ranges, as well as wolves moving into the area from packs established in Montana, are under Federal protection.
 U.S. wildlife managers can do nothing but watch helplessly as wolves are clearly decimating non-migratory populations of ungulates (elk, moose, caribou) on this side of the border.

 Meanwhile, so-called “wolf experts” here in the states have testified that elk, like caribou, are genetically well adapted to wolf predation, and that the natural prey/predator cycle should be allowed to run its course.
 They argue that historically caribou and elk populations have rebounded quite well, even under continual predation pressure by wolves.
 Ed Bangs, the USFWS Rocky Mountain Wolf Recovery Coordinator, stated in a recent Field and Stream magazine interview that “if wolves were going to wipe out the elk, they would have done so 10,000 years ago.”